lombo-cmyk/CppSingletonTemplate/README.md

 # CppSingletonTemplate
-Repository with simple Singleton template used by other projects.
+Repository with simple Singleton component template used by other projects.